yellowdog/python-examples/README.md

 ## Support for `.env` Files

-Environment variables can also be set in a `.env` file, typically in the user's home directory.
+Environment variables can also be set in a `.env` file, typically in the user's home directory or the current working directory.

 Entries in the `.env` file will not overwrite existing environment variables -- i.e., environment variables take precedence over entries in the `.env` file.
 This precedence can be reversed by using the `--env-override` command line option.

 Environment variables sourced from a `.env` file whose names start with `YD` will be reported on the command line.
-Variables that do not start with `YD` will not be reported, but they will still be applied.
+Variables whose names do not start with `YD` will not be reported, but they will still be applied.

 ## Variable Substitutions in Common Properties